bunq/doc/DESCRIPTION.md

 - You use the data to sign to create a SHA256 hash signature.
 - You have base64 encoded the SHA256 hash signature before adding it to the request under `X-Bunq-Client-Signature`.

+## <span id="topic-signing-troubleshooting">Signing in sandbox</span>

-**Note:** Though request signing is a must on production, you can choose to disable it on sandbox to simplify the testing.
+You can choose to disable request signing on sandbox to simplify the testing.
 Here's how it works:

 1. Set the `X-Bunq-Client-Signature` header of the request to `IGNORE_ONLY_FOR_TESTING`.
 1. Send the request.